Back to home

 Key Points

-• Boy treated on-site, transferred to Spanish hospital for serious facial injuries.
+• Boy treated on-site, transferred to Spain for severe cheek wounds; possible reconstructive surgery.

 Share the article via